 Research Requirements Policy

-Most of the Missouri State University master’s programs provide for either a Thesis or Seminar/Degree Paper Option as the research component to be completed in partial fulfillment of the degree requirements.
+Most of the Missouri State University master’s programs provide for either a Thesis, Seminar/Degree Paper Option, or Internship Option as the research component to be completed in partial fulfillment of the degree requirements.
 Refer to specific departmental regulations in this catalog regarding their research requirements.

 A maximum of 6 hours of thesis credit shall be applied toward the minimum hours required for a master’s degree.
 Guidelines explaining the requirements for the preparation of a thesis are available in the Graduate College or online at graduate.missouristate.edu (under Current Student Resources).
 Registration in a course number 799 and title designated "thesis" is limited to students pursuing completion of a thesis.
 A thesis is supervised by the student’s advisory committee, which consists of three to five persons.
 A minimum of three, including the chair of the committee, must be members of the Missouri State University Graduate Faculty.
 The thesis shall be approved by the committee and by the Graduate College before the degree is granted.